 The following FPGA specifications are important to consider when designing an FPGA application.

 Refer to the NI Developer Zone for more information about the fundamental parts of the FPGA.

 A register is a group of flip-flops that stores a bit pattern.
-A register on the FPGA has a clock input, input data, and output data.
+A register on the FPGA has a clock, input data, output data, and enable signal port.
 Every clock cycle, the input data is latched, stored internally, and the output data is updated to match the internally stored data.
 FPGA VIs use registers to perform the following functions:

 Registers are a key concept in understanding timing considerations for FPGA VIs.